Pax-Newman/lutils/extensions/README.md

 ```

 Keep in mind that this isn't necessarily the best way to define a class in all scenarios.
-In fact it's likely that it'll be worse than the usual methods for many scenarios.
+In fact I'd imagine that it'll be worse than the usual methods for many scenarios.
 It's just something I noticed about `extension` and thought was interesting enough to include here.